Sarah0115/ui-test/README.md

-Zemoga Front End Development - Sara Prieto
+Front End Development - Sara Prieto
 ==================================================

 Hi! my name is Sara, and I am happy to share with you my test, I really enjoyed doing this from scratch.
 As some of you might already now( or realize), I dont have too much experience with framewoks, so I went smooth with vanilla JS.